Someone’s getting married. Someone has a big birthday. Someone got a promotion.

 - Me and ___ met back in college.

 Think of your audience like a hungry, hungry toddler.
-They are starving and you have to give them a little bit to nibble on before you put their bib on and strap them into their high chair.
-You do this with your hook.
+They are starving and you have to give them a little bit to nibble on before you put on their bib and strap them into their high chair.
+When toasting, you do this with your hook.

-A hook is a one to three line description about the toastee.
+The hook is a one to three line description of the toastee.
 It should be juicy, funny or mysterious.
 This is the first line of your speech.
 Let’s say the person you are toasting is named Spencer.
 Fill in the blank:

 - Spencer is ____.